jessicarubinwilliams/pig-dice-2/README.md

 Test: "It will switch currentPlayer property value from 1 to 2 or from 2 to 1" Expect(game1.switchCurrentPlayer()).toEqual(Game { Players: { 1 { name: "Jamie", gameScore: 0, turnScore: 5, id: 1, isWinner: false }, 2 { name: "Robin", gameScore: 0, turnScore: 0, id: 2, isWinner: false } }, currentId: 2, currentPlayer: 2, isWon: false })

+Describe: Game.prototype.findCurrentPlayer()
+Test: "It will check the value of the currentPlayer property and return the player that has the matching id" Expect(game1.findCurrentPlayer()).toEqual((Player { name: "Robin", gameScore: 0, turnScore: 0, id: 2, isWinner: false })

 ## Known Bugs